 You can set up instalment payments:

-The school newsletter is published each Tuesday and is emailed to parents.
-It and can also be accessed through the school website.
+The school newsletter is published every second Monday and is emailed to parents.
+It and can also be accessed through the school website, facebook and the skool loop.
 Should you not have access to this please let us know and your child can bring home a hard copy.

 If you are able to support your child through volunteering to attend camps/ transport etc you will be asked to complete a police vetting form at the beginning of the year to comply with the Vulnerable Children's Act.
 This will be current for 3 years and the Principal will maintain a register of parents vetted by police.The Principal is the only staff member who sights the personal information on the police vetting form.